Supervised learning

 In this code chunk, we implement a machine learning model training process with a focus on utilizing cross-validation and tuning parameters to optimize the model.
 Cross-validation is a technique used to assess how well the model will generalize to an independent dataset by partitioning the original dataset into a training set to train the model, and a test set to evaluate it.
 Here, we specify that we are using a particular type of cross-validation, denoted as “cv”, and that we will be creating 5 folds (or partitions) of the data, as indicated by number = 5.

 The model being trained is specified to use a method known as “glmnet”, which is capable of performing lasso, ridge, and elastic net regularization regressions.
 Tuning parameters are crucial in controlling the behavior of our learning algorithm.
 In this instance, we specify lambda and alpha as our tuning parameters, which control the amount of regularization applied to the model and the mixing percentage between lasso and ridge regression, respectively.
 The tuneGrid argument is used to specify the exact values of alpha and lambda that the model should consider during training.
+Here we tune over a grid of positive lambda values so that cross-validation can actually select the amount of shrinkage (a single lambda = 0 would apply no penalty and simply recover the ordinary least squares fit).
 The verbose = FALSE argument ensures that additional model training details are not printed during the training process.
 Finally, the trained model is stored in an object for further examination and use.

 ctrl <- trainControl(method = "cv", number = 5)